Defending the Arctic Refuge: Film Screening + Discussion

-All proceeds from the event will go to the filmmakers.
+All proceeds from the event went to the filmmakers.

-NRCM, in collaboration with the World Affairs Council of Maine and Maine Audubon, will host a film screening and discussion on the Arctic National Wildlife Refuge.
-Buy your tickets today.
+NRCM, in collaboration with the World Affairs Council of Maine and Maine Audubon, hosted a film screening and discussion on the Arctic National Wildlife Refuge.

 For five months, Kristin Gates and Jeremy La Zelle lived with the Gwich’in people, followed the Porcupine Caribou herd migration on foot, camped with Polar bears on the Arctic Ocean, and paddled 500 miles down the Porcupine River.
 This was all to document the wild Arctic ecosystem and the voices of the Gwich’in Nation who have been fighting for decades to protect their sacred land from resource development.
-Join us as we screen the film, hear from the filmmakers, and learn why the Arctic Refuge must be protected and preserved for all time.
+We screened the film, heard from the filmmakers, and learned why the Arctic Refuge must be protected and preserved for all time.

 About the Filmmakers: